This Is the World’s Most Livable City

 2. Copenhagen, Denmark

-If you’re considering moving abroad, these categories are all something to be considered when picking a city to begin expat life.
-But even if you only have a week to spare, Vienna’s cultural scene, walkable city center, and iconic cafés all make it a strong contender for your next city getaway.
+If you’re considering moving abroad, these categories are critical to take into account as you pick a city in which to begin expat life.
+But even if you only have a week to spare, Vienna’s cultural scene, walkable city center, and iconic cafés make it a strong contender for your next city getaway.

 Stairway to statues in marble hall in the ornate Kunsthistorisches Museum